 Worthington said construction of The Promenade project, which is in the last steps of securing final financing, could start in just a few weeks.
 He added that weather conditions could push the start date back to March or April of next year.

-Plans for The Promenade feature 20,000 square feet of retail space and 26 high-end rental apartments.
+feature 20,000 square feet of retail space and 26 high-end rental apartments.
 As per a restriction requested by Newtown Township, no full-service restaurants with liquor licenses will be permitted in the development.

 Worthington told Patch that he has been flooded with businesses and prospective residents inquiring about moving into the site.